You can download the PDF by clicking below, or read it on the page, whichever is most convenient for you.

 - Rates in the 20% to 40% range are highly competitive.

 At Evolve, we classify schools on our lists in three ways; Safer, Good Fit, and Reach schools.
 We use a number of factors and processes to come up with what that means for an individual student, and there isn’t time to get into all of that here.
 Here are two examples for clarity.

-Luke has done well in high school, is a solid student (3.0 – 3.3), and has SAT scores that are similar.
+Luke has done well in high school, is a solid student (3.0 – 3.3), and has SAT scores that are in line with his GPA.
 For him:

 - A Reach school would be in the Highly Competitive category.